SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 While the execute stage MUXes select immediate values over forwarded data anyway, this creates:
 - Technically incorrect forwarding signals
-- Potential for spurious stalls
+- Unnescessary stalls - as it isnt a case of just selecting the imm input
-- Non-robust behavior that could cause unexpected issues
+- Non-robust behavior that could cause unexpected issues in certain edgecases
-- Violations of architectural correctness
+- Violations of our isa's specified correctness and action

 **My Solution:**